postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

     * **Reactivate user**: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back to your Postman team.

 * **Create group**: Creates a new [user group](/docs/administration/managing-your-team/user-groups/) in Postman.
 When you assign the Postman app to a group, Postman creates a new account for each group member, adds each account to your organization's Postman team, and activates authentication for each user.
-If an account with a matching email ID to a group member exists, an [email invite](/docs/administration/managing-your-team/managing-your-team/#invites) to join your Postman team is sent to that user.
+If an existing Postman account uses an email that matches a group member's email ID, an [email invite](/docs/administration/managing-your-team/managing-your-team/#invites) to join your Postman team is sent to that user.
 Once the user accepts the invite, they'll be added to your team.

     > Newly created groups will have the developer role in Postman by default.
 You can later [update group roles in Postman](/docs/administration/managing-your-team/managing-your-team/#managing-roles).